 In her mind, she said, she went over her routine and her technique to flip five bowls stacked rim to rim from her right foot onto her head while keeping a 7 ½-foot unicycle steady with her left foot.

 “Once I get out there, and once the music starts and once I get into it, then I don’t feel as nervous, but right before, yes,” Niu said.
 “Because I don’t know if I’ll miss or not.
 Like (Thursday).
 It doesn’t matter how much I practice.
 Still, I can miss.”

 Born in China, Niu has become a cult celebrity in the U.S., traveling across the country to NBA and college basketball arenas (sometimes to arena football and hockey games, where they roll out a carpet for her) to perform her act, night after night.
 She had 18 shows in February, she said.
 She is an annual feature of the ACC Tournament, her arrival anticipated by fans (and media) who attend this tradition-bound tournament annually.

 How does one arrive at this occupation?
 Niu was born to acrobat parents.
 Her mother was a fourth-generation performer.
-Watching them perform, Niu decided she wanted to be dance.
+Watching them perform, Niu decided she wanted to follow in their path.